 Coffee before workout: Is it as effective as a pre-workout?

-Can a cup of coffee really be as supportive as a pre-workout supplement?
+Can a cup of coffee really be as supportive as a pre-workout to boost performance?

 What Does Pre Workout Do?

-Pre-workout supplements sometimes get compared to coffee.
-Drinking coffee increases your caffeine consumption, which can also give you an energy boost.
+Many pre-workout supplements sometimes get compared to coffee.
+Drinking coffee increases your caffeine consumption, giving you an energy boost.

 What Are The Pre-workout Ingredients?